openpowerquality/docusaurus/docs/cloud-migration.md

 Once the changes to the config file have been saved, reboot the box:

 `sudo reboot`

+## Optional Installation Steps
+### Automated MongoDB Backups
+You may want to setup MongoDB backups as described here: https://openpowerquality.org/docs/cloud-mongodb.html#automating-backups

+### Docker helper functions and aliases
+There is a large list of docker functions and aliases for interacting with docker at https://github.com/openpowerquality/opq/blob/master/util/system/system-utils.sh .

+Copy this file into each user's home directory at `~/system-utils.sh`.
+Then, at the end of each user's `~/.bashrc` file, add the line `source system-utils.sh` so that you can access these utilities from the command line.

 ## Test the Installation
 If everything goes well, you should now be able to access OPQView at the new endpoint.
 In our case, you can navigate to https://ics02.colo.hawaii.edu .